Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Introduction

-For our transfer learning scenario, none of the aforementioned formulations suffice.
-The challenge lies in tackling the distributions shifts among source and target distributions--no prior AMP framework allows to incorporate this.
-To mitigate this, we introduce Generalized Long AMP (GLAMP), which combines the strengths of Generalized AMP and Long AMP.
-GLAMP accommodates both matrix iterates $x^t \in \R^{N\times q}$ and non-separable functions $f_t$.
-Remarkably, this combination enables to track properties of estimators under distribution shifts.
-We establish rigorous state evolution results for GLAMP and show how it can be used to derive precise asymptotic risks for transfer learning estimators.
+For transfer learning scenarios, the challenge lies in tackling multiple design matrices from different environments, as well as anisotropic covariances rising from distribution shifts.
+To address these, we introduce multi-environment GLAMP, an approximate message passing framework that applies under distribution shift settings.
+Multi-enrivonment GLAMP tracks iterates from different environments simultaneously, while allowing non-separable denoising functions.
+Remarkably, this combination enables one to track properties of estimators under distribution shifts.
+We establish rigorous state evolution results for multi-environment GLAMP and show how it can be used to derive precise asymptotic risks for transfer learning estimators.